MapQuest: History

+Founding (1967)

 MapQuest's origins date to 1967 with the founding of Cartographic Services, a division of R.R.
 Donnelley & Sons in Chicago, which moved to Lancaster, Pennsylvania, in 1969.
-In the mid-1980s, R.R.
-Donnelley & Sons began generating maps and routes for customers, with cooperation by Barry Glick, a University at Buffalo.
-Glick had a PhD degree.
+In the mid-1980s, Donnelley & Sons began generating maps and routes for customers with the help of Barry Glick at University at Buffalo, who had a PhD degree in geography.
 In 1994, it was spun off as GeoSystems Global Corporation.
 Much of the code was adapted for use on the internet to create the MapQuest web service in 1996.
 MapQuest's original services were mapping (referred to as "Interactive Atlas") and driving directions (called "TripQuest").

-Sensing the emerging demand for spatial applications on the Internet, and with crippling network latency in Lancaster, the executive team of Glick and Perry Evans moved MapQuest to the up-and-coming LoDo area of Denver.

 The initial Denver team consisted of Evans, Simon Greenman, Chris Fanjoy, and Harry Grout.
 To make MapQuest a serious contender in the online spatial application market, a robust set of geographical tools was developed under Greenman's direction.
 Grout, who had spent time at Rand McNally; Etak, a now defunct mapping company; and Navigation Technologies Corporation (Navteq) building digital map data, was tasked with acquiring data and licensing arrangements.
 The initial team experienced rapid growth in the Denver office, and in a short time MapQuest became a well-known brand.

+IPO (1999)

-On 25 February 1999, MapQuest went public, trading on Nasdaq.
+On February 25, 1999, MapQuest went public, trading on Nasdaq.
 In December 1999, America Online (AOL) announced that it would acquire MapQuest for $1.1 billion.
 The deal closed in 2000.
 COO / CFO Jim Thomas managed the transactions.
 For a time (until 2004), MapQuest included satellite images through a licensing deal with GlobeXplorer, but later removed them because of the unorthodox business mechanics of the arrangement brokered by AOL.
 In September 2006, the website again began serving satellite imagery in a new beta program.